bbauska/meta-react-basics/README.md

 To make sure that the expressions are evaluated inside the JSX syntax, I must surround them with an opening and a closing curly brace.
 I press control S or command s on the MAC again, and wait for it to compile.
-Now my header shows the prop state received from the parent component, I&apos;ll now update the main and sidebar to.
+Now my header shows the prop state received from the parent component, I'll now update the main and sidebar to.
 Back in the app components render statement, I add the greet prop with the value of howdy in the main JXS element, and the value of high in the sidebar JXS element.
 I opened the main components file and receive the props object Then outputs the value of opening curly brace props dot greet, closing curly brace.
 I can now delete the Hello string.
-Similarly in the sidebar components file, I&apos;ll also receive the props object and replace the Hello with an opening curly brace props dot greet, closing curly brace.
+Similarly in the sidebar components file, I'll also receive the props object and replace the Hello with an opening curly brace props dot greet, closing curly brace.
 I click file, save all and wait for the apps to compile.
 All my components are now using the